DIAA ‘Dialogue Interactive Artists Association’

 The project consists of a water pump surrounded by a muddy pool in the village of Kopaweda.
 The pump emerged as a central meting point for women in the village and nexus of daily activity, essential to daily survival.
 After a lengthy dialogue with the users of the pump, a group of artists decided to restructure the pump sites for free.
 In 2001 the first water pump structure was built or Nalpar site, consisting of a smooth concrete pad, a more efficient pump design, an enclosure incorporating Adivasi cultural symbols, and a system of paved trenches to channel the water and collect it into smaller reservoirs.
 The sites operates on a more practical, ergonomic level and the construction was undertaken collaboratively.

-In 2007, they had constructed 3 Napalr sites in Kopaweda and 4 elsewhere in Kondagaon.
+In 2007, they had constructed 3 Napalr sites in Kopaweda, Bastar and 4 elsewhere in Kondagaon, Chhattisgarh State, Central India.

-Dialogue art Center (Navjot Altaf, Rajkumar, Shantibai, Gessuram), residents of Kopaweda and Kondangaon, women and children.
+DIAA (Navjot Altaf, Rajkumar Korram, Shantibai and Gessuram Viswakarma), residents of Kopaweda and Kondangaon, women and children.